11ty/11ty-website/docs/local-installation.md

 npm install -g @11ty/eleventy
 ```

-You can install locally into your current project, like so:
+You can install locally into your current project.
+This requires that your project has a `package.json`.
+If you do not have a `package.json` in your project, use `npm init` to create one.

 ```bash
 npm install --save-dev @11ty/eleventy